JelyseCalkum/password-generator/README.md

 DEPLOYMENT AND USAGE:
 This project has been deployed to GitHub Pages.
-To get this project up and running, you can follow this deployment link //ADD DEPLOYMENT LINK HERE//
+To see this project in action, you can follow this deployment link: https://jelysecalkum.github.io/passwordgenerator/
 Or, you can see the project files by visiting my GitHub repository here: https://github.com/JelyseCalkum/passwordgenerator